medium-tech/van-cone/README.md

 ### An SPA framework add on for VanJS

-🔥 **Van Cone plus VanJS can create a fully featured SPA app that minifies and gzips 3.82 kB!** 🔥
+🔥 **Van Cone plus VanJS can create a fully featured SPA app that minifies and gzips to ~4.0 kB!** 🔥

-This lightweight (214 lines) VanJS addon adds the following features:
+This lightweight (~215 lines) VanJS addon adds the following features:
 - Navigation powered by custom router with async loading
     - url and query param parsing
     - integrates with browser history